shrub719/nw-3d-grapher-docs/docs/notes.md

     - how the other one generates the wireframe
         - starts from a corner, expands diagonally then closes back in
         - not THAT many corners to store
-- algorithm
-    - marching cubes
-        - how do i store/generate polygons?
-    - raymarching
-        - implicit functions aren't always sdf's...
-            - does this not affect marching cubes too??
 - how many pixels can you store in a buffer to push at once?
     - avoids super long eadk screen stuff
     - one pixel/`Color` is `uint32_t` which is **4 B**